Aluerie/AluBot/.github/CONTRIBUTING.md

 * Check out [Project](https://github.com/users/Aluerie/projects/8/views/1) to get some ideas what I want to work on and what I am currently working on.
-* Currently, the bot is really just a one-person project so I'm apologizing in advance if this todo list^ are messy because I do not really expect any random help from random visitors.
+* Currently, the bot is really just a one-person project (at least as for now), so I'm apologizing in advance if this todo list^ are messy because I do not really expect any random help from random visitors.

 ### Did you find a bug?